AndronixApp/andronix-docs-next/content/en/window-managers/window-managers.md

 ## What does these look like?

-All the Desktop Environemnts look different from each other.
+All the Desktop Environments look different from each other.
 Here are some pictures of the ones with provide.

 <alert type="info">Always remember that these are the default looks of the environment.
 They can be customized according to your liking pretty easily.</alert>